-Managing your startup’s invoices promptly and accurately is key to maintaining good relationships with suppliers.
+Managing invoices promptly and accurately is key to maintaining good relationships with suppliers.
 A good accounts payable system also ensures you don’t have liabilities on your books for too long, avoiding the risk to business confidence.

 If any of this has you feeling stressed out, don’t worry - we’re here to help!